Cocktails

 Smoke Signal Cocktail by Four Seasons Hotel London at Park Lane

 This cocktail is an earthy take on a Negroni.
 It uses a mezcal reposado base and replaces the vermouth with a combination of cherry wine and coffee liqueur.
-The mixture is just the right amount of smoky and sweet.
-It’s best served in an old-fashioned glass over a large ice cube.
+In addition, the mixture is just the right amount of smoky and sweet.
+It’s also best served in an old-fashioned glass over a large ice cube.
 It can be found at the Amaranto Bar at the Four Seasons Hotel London at Park Lane.

 1 oz Ilegal Mezcal Reposado